vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 git config --global user.email 'vg@work.com'     #set the git useremail in config globally
 ```

-With the config set correctly, we just need to set the ssh-agent correctly - it only accepts one active key at a time
+With the config set , we need to set the ssh-agent - it only accepts one active key at a time

 ```bash
 ssh-add -D && ssh-add ~/.ssh/id_work_user